 The Project Sponsor collects the business expectations related to the success of the project.
 It is important to have the full set of expectations available at the start of a project as these should influence all decisions made throughout the implementation.

 Requirements for the entire experience of the solution.
-This covers factors such as personalization, cross device persistence and user experience, amongst others.
+This covers factors such as personalization, cross device persistence, and user experience, among others.

 Details of the Experience Design Requirements.

 A diagram (or set of diagrams) outlining the full ecosystem of the solution.
 This should include elements such as the external integrations, interfaces, dependencies, and networks.

 The definition of the fallback system:

 End-to-end test of the fallback system.